georgekhananaev/youtube-video-editor-api-uploader/README.md

 You can bypass 2nd limitation by creating a script with Selenium.
 (I won't help with this, find yourself) You can upload more than 6 videos a day, if you upload simultanity from different apps(projects).
 However YouTube might consider this as a spam.
 I suggest you read the policy first.

 #### This project has absolutly no warranty.
 Do not use it to create spam.
 Do not use it for any illegal activities.
-Please follow all terms and policy of YouTube otherwise they might do issues to other people that using API.
+Please follow YouTube terms and policy.